nvimdev/phoenix.nvim/README.md

 # Phoenix

-A blazing-fast asynchronous in-process server providing word and path completion.
+A blazing-fast, asynchronous, minimalist in-process server providing word and path completion.

 ## How fast it is ?